If I've linked you to this page, it is my feeble attempt to provide a more convincing justification.

 It is always tempting to simply reply with the answer, especially as helping another human is inherently rewarding unless one is a psychopath.
 However, one can actually do more good overall by insisting the question is re-asked in a more public forum.

 This is for many reasons.
 Most obviously, public questions are simply far more efficient; as soon as more than one person asks that question the response may be surfaced by a search engine and thus referenced in the future.
 These time savings soon add up, meaning that simply more stuff can be done in any given day.
 After all, most questions are not as unique as people think.

 Secondly, a private communication cannot be corrected or elaborated on if someone else notices it is incorrect or incomplete.
-Even this seemingly banal point is more subtle that it first appears — the lack of possible corrections deprives both the person asking and the person responding of the true and correct answer.
+Even this seemingly banal point is more subtle that it first appears — in an echo of John Stuart Mill's On Liberty, the lack of possible corrections deprives both the person asking and the person responding of the true and correct answer.

-Lastly, conversations that happen in private are depriving others of the answer as well.
+Conversations that happen in private are depriving others of the answer as well.
 Perhaps someone was curious but hadn't got around to asking?
-Maybe the answer—or even the question!—contains a clue to solving some other issue.
-None of this can happen if this is occurs behind closed doors.
+Maybe the answer—or even the question—contains a clue to solving some other issue.
+None of this can happen if this is occurs behind closed doors, and it furthermore prevents someone on the periphery of the project from contributing, adding a subtle and invisible barrier to entry.

-(There are lots of subtler reasons too — in a large organisation or team, simply knowing what other people are curious about can be curiously valuable side-channel information.)
+There are lots of subtler reasons too — in a large organisation or team, simply knowing what other people are curious about can be curiously valuable side-channel information.
+More importantly however, private questions place a silent and insidious burden on maintainers to reply, particularly problematic for people volunteering their spare time to a project or cause.

-Note that this is not—as you might immediately suspect—simply a way of ensuring that one gets the public recognition or "kudos" from being seen helping others.
+Note that this is not, as you may suspect, simply a way of ensuring that one gets the public recognition or "kudos" from being seen helping others.